You have goals for the year and a to-do list for today, but nothing in between

 I’ve built and rebuilt planning systems in three different careers – as a global product manager, as a freelance consultant, and now as someone writing and testing planning frameworks full-time – and the problem was never the tool.
 I stopped believing the problem was finding the right tool about three years ago.
 I used to think the right app or template would make everything click – Notion dashboards, physical planners, spreadsheet trackers.
 None stuck beyond a few months.
 The issue wasn’t the tool.
 It was that I had no structure connecting my daily chaos to my annual goals.

 What changed was simplifying the connection.
 I now keep a single page (literally one page, handwritten) with my three annual milestones.
 Below each, the current quarterly objective.
 Every Sunday, I glance at that page and ask whether anything on my weekly plan advances one of those objectives.
 Some weeks yes.
 Some weeks barely.
-But the act of checking creates accountability that no app ever gave me. **The system that works is the one simple enough to survive your worst week.**
+But the act of checking creates accountability that no app ever gave me. **The simplest planning system that survives a bad week outperforms the most sophisticated one you abandon after month two.** That is the only planning rule I still follow without exception.

 Conclusion